ThetWin2023/credit_card_default/README.md

 ### Members: Jimmy Kim, Ernawaty Ernawaty, Mounika Lingala, Judy Pin, Thet Win
 ### Default of Credit Card Clients

-This project utlizes JavaScript libraries and HTML to create visualizations based on the following analysis pertaining to the Default of Credit Card Clients.
+This project utilizes JavaScript libraries and HTML to create visualizations based on the following analysis pertaining to the Default of Credit Card Clients.

 - Age Groups
 - Education